Things to do in Cairo

 4. Mosque of Ibn Tulun – surprising thing to do in Cairo

-In the middle of a non-touristy neighborhood surrounded by dusty roads is one of the most beautiful mosques of Cairo, the Ibn Tulun Mosque.
-A large mosque still having all its old details.
+In the middle of a non-touristy neighborhood surrounded by dusty roads is one of the most beautiful mosques in Cairo, the Ibn Tulun Mosque.
+It’s a large mosque that still has all its old details.
 Get an aerial view from the nearby tower or walk around on the second level.